Landlord Accreditation Scotland

 To become accredited, landlords and letting agents must stick to the 'Scottish Core Standards for Accredited Landlords'.
 The standards relate to property management and the physical condition of properties.

-- Equality - your landlord cannot discrimination against you in any way.
+Equality - your landlord cannot discriminate against you in any way.

-You can find out more about the standards by visiting the LAS website or by contacting the LAS office on 0131 553 2211.
+You can find out more about the standards by visiting the Landlord Accreditation website or by contacting the Landlord Accreditation Scotland office on 0131 553 2211.

 What are the benefits of renting from an accredited landlord or letting agent?